rarebreed/rarebreed.github.io/_posts/2020-02-05-something-is-wrong.md

 ## Technology is not the solution, it's the problem

-One can make arguments for many reasons we have seen a resurgence in populism, nationalism and identity politics.
+One can make many arguments for why we have seen a resurgence in populism, nationalism and identity politics.
 In America at least, each party will point to the other as being at fault for the rise in identity politics, and this has definitely caused a huge swing in "us vs. them" mentality and a rise in tribal behavior.
 I would argue however, that we've always had identity politics.

 One could also posit that "free trade" agreements have created greater competition.
 While this is great for business, it's not so great for the common person who now has to compete not just with local job contenders, but foreign ones too.
-I often wondered why, during the 2016 election campaign cycle, no one in the media wanted to ask a crucial question.
-Trump was claiming that he would bring jobs back to America, but no one really bothered to ask how, or just as importantly, what the ramifications of that would be even if he could pull it off.
+I often wondered why during the 2016 election campaign cycle, no one in the media wanted to ask a crucial question.
+Trump was claiming that he would bring jobs back to America, but no one really bothered to ask how, or just as importantly, what the ramifications of that would have been even if he could have pulled it off.
 Walmart is cheap because many goods are manufactured overseas where they only have to pay employees $2/hr with no benefits.
 Even if somehow many jobs came back home, the prices of goods would also go up.

 This competition created a lot of friction, both in economics, and in a rising sense of "the other" taking over.
 This loop only gets reinforced when the only news you hear purposefully only shows you news to make you angry.
-Facebook and news sites like Fox or MSNBC know that you are more likely to pay attention if you become emotionally involved.
+Facebook and news sites like Fox or MSNBC know that you are more likely to keep paying attention if you become emotionally involved.
+And the more you pay attention, the more money they make off of advertising or subscriptions.
 I miss the days of "old" news anchors who basically just told you the facts.
 Nowadays, everyone is a talking head.

-More open trade agreements, andincreasing reliance on foreign skilled workers, and the information that viewers see, have all been driven by technology.
-The growth in the population and our ever growing technologically driven economy (and culture) demands more highly skilled workers.
-Everyone thought in the mid 90s that the web would end racism and bigotry, because information would freely flow and everyone would get to understand each other and the problems we faced.
+More open trade agreements, an increasing reliance on foreign skilled workers, and the information that viewers see, have all been driven by technology.
+The growth in the population and our ever growing technologically driven economy demands more highly skilled workers.
+Everyone thought in the mid 90s that the web would end racism and bigotry because information would freely flow and everyone would get to understand each other and the problems we faced.
 There were two problems with this assumption:

 - That facts will change people's minds
 - That facts would be transmitted over the web